 Patrons may renew books twice, providing the material is not on hold.
-The renewal procedure may be accomplished in person, by telephone, or on-line if the patron has a current PIN.
+Patrons can renew books in person, by telephone, or online if the patron has a current PIN/password.
 Books may be renewed at any service point.

 DVDs are non-renewable.